nealcrook/nascom/sdcard/NAScas/README.md

 ## Connecting to a NASCOM2

-I recommend adding a wire from the DRIVE signal to the spare pin XXX on the Serial connector, then connecting directly using a 16-way IDC ribbon cable.
+All of the connections required are available on the 16-way Serial connector (PL2).
+The connection can be made using a 16-way IDC ribbon cable.

-Configure the NASCOM jumpers as follows: TODO
+Configure the NASCOM jumpers as follows: LSW1/5: Up (1 stop bit), LSW2: all switches to Up/On.

+## Programming the Arduino/Nano

+Edit the source file to set the appropriate #define to select NASCOM 1 or NASCOM2.
+This sets the serial data rate and controls whether the serial data is inverted.